 • Job offers a lucrative salary.

-Here are the disadvantages or cons of working as an occupational therapist.
+The disadvantages or cons of working as an occupational therapist are:

 • Extensive education and study required

 • Occupational therapists may be at risk of infection from patients.

 • Must deal with challenging behavior from patients on a regular basis